Daxode/LearningOdin/readme.md

 # DraxEngine
-A small engine made by @Daxode to help him learn Odin, and Vulkan, this will increase greatly in size as time continues, as it's also meant as a scaling execersise in how to right maintable DoD code.
+A small engine made by @Daxode to help him learn Odin, and Vulkan, this will increase greatly in size as time continues, as it's also meant as a scaling execersise in how to write maintable DoD code.

 ## Setup
 1. Install Odin [odin-lang.org]